top of page

 A New Year's Revelation

-A Gift Still to Be Opened The new year teases like a bright green package still waiting to be opened.
+A Gift Still to Be Opened The New Year teases like a bright green Christmas package still waiting to be opened.
 What does it hold in store?
 We want a new beginning, but we don't want things to change.
 We pick up a blank journal, turning hope into history with a deep resolve to meet our destiny unafraid.
 Some people take Christmas with them, leaving up tiny twinkle lights all year.
-But what if we all kept candles burning out of holy expectation?
-A Revelation to Behold A revelat
+What if we all kept candles burning out of holy expectation?
+A Revelation to Behold A r

 cjoywarner